 |Gets along with:||most schooling Tetras and other fish with similar size and behavior, Kuhli loaches, most Plecos, catfish, other loaches.|

 The Botia kubotai, also known as a Polka Dot Loach, is an excellent snail eater fish to add to a big community fish tank that has lots of live plants.

-Like most of the Loaches, they will spend their time around the bottom and will not cause any problems for the middle or top dwellers.
+Like most of the Loaches from the genus Botia, they will spend their time around the bottom and will not cause any problems for the middle or top dwellers.

 They get along with other Angelicus Loaches (another name for the Botia Kubotai), so keeping them in a group of 3 to 5 is a good idea.